ada3000/asus-dualwan/README.md

-# asus-dualwan
+# Asus dualwan
-DualWan implementation for old models
+DualWan implementation for old models.
+This useful for follover second internet connection when first is broken

 Inspired by article: https://www.securityforrealpeople.com/2015/08/cron-on-asus.html